wdk-docs/hugo-docs/content/zh/showcase/template/index.md

 Have a **notable Hugo site[^1]**?
 We would love to feature it in this **Showcase Section**

-We would really appreciate if you could:
+我们会很感激，如果你能:

 1. Fork https://github.com/gohugoio/hugoDocs
 2. Run `hugo new showcase/your-site` (this requires >= Hugo 0.49).
 This will use the archetype bundle in the [docs repo](https://github.com/gohugoio/hugoDocs/tree/master/archetypes).
 3. Follow the instructions in the newly created page bundle.
 3. Create a new pull request in https://github.com/gohugoio/hugoDocs/pulls